Researching school meals with the pupils who eat them.

 I grew up in North Lanarkshire and this project is a nice way for me to return to home.
 During the research I’ve had connections to teachers; they’ve taught the people that grew up around me — they know friends and family.
 It’s been strange to revisit these places, and unexpectedly reminiscent.
 I remember the small details that are still a part of school lunches today: everyone still loves chicken curry – however, the trays seem a lot smaller than when I was little.

-To understand children’s experiences and thoughts around school meals, we designed and conducted lessons with P1 to P7 pupils.
-The lessons produce output that improve ownership of the service, but equally important is that they encourage young people to speak about school meals and the routines surrounding these.
+To understand children’s experiences around school meals, we designed and conducted lessons with P1 to P7 pupils.
+The lessons produced outputs that encourage young people to speak about school meals and the routines surrounding these.

 Drawing a menu